onur-zengin/python-cisco-iosxr/README.md

     within the description strings of all Ethernet Bundle or HundredGigabit Ethernet interfaces of a router, when the discovery function is run.
 It is important __NOT__ to label the interfaces that are members of an Ethernet Bundle.

-   A `no-mon` string can be used to exclude an interface from monitoring.
+   A `no-mon` string can be used to exclude an interface from monitoring. (_This requires a manual discovery trigger in the current release._)

    __[acl_name=<_string_>(default:_CDPautomation_UdpRhmBlock_)]__

    User-defined name of the IPv4 access-list as configured on the router(s).
+Missing ACL configuration on the router
+    will trigger a `CRITICAL` alert indicating 'interface blocking attempt failure'.
+A user receiving this alert may ...

   __3.2 RUNTIME CONFIGURATION__